 Vaccines are not administered if any contraindications are present.
 Contraindications are health conditions in the baby that increase the chance of severe adverse reactions to a vaccine.
 Four-month vaccines and other vaccines are not given if any of the following permanent contraindications are present (6).

-- Anaphylaxis is a severe allergic reaction to a vaccine component.
+- Anaphylaxis or a severe allergic reaction to a vaccine component.
 All vaccines containing the same component and the subsequent doses of the same vaccine are not given to babies with known anaphylaxis.

 - History of intussusception is contraindication to administer rotavirus vaccine.